How Much Universal Credit Will I Get?: 2026/27 Amounts Explained

 Child element

 If you have dependent children, you receive a child element for each qualifying child.
-The two-child limit means you can only claim the child element for a maximum of two children (with limited exceptions) if those children were born on or after 6 April 2017.
+The two-child limit was abolished on 6 April 2026, you can now claim a child element for every child you are responsible for, including third and subsequent children.

 If you have a health condition or disability that affects your ability to work, you may qualify for one of two disability elements after a Work Capability Assessment (WCA).